This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 More Info

-What is 'the pill'?
+How effective is ‘the pill’?

 How does the pill work?

-Once a month, your ovaries release a mature egg that travels down the fallopian tubes towards the uterus (womb).
-This is a process called ovulation.
 While ovulation happens, the lining of your womb begins to thicken as it prepares to host a fertilised egg.
 At the same time, the mucus in the cervix becomes thinner to make it easier for sperm to reach the womb.

-Graphic illustrating female reproductive system
+Infographic of the female reproductive system

 Monophasic pills

-Monophasic pills contain the same dose of hormones across the pack and are what doctors typically prescribe for first-time users.
+These are the most common type of combined pill and are usually what doctors prescribe for first-time users.

-The most common monophasic pills include:
+The most common monophasic brands include:

 Multiphasic pills

-• reduce menstrual cramps
+• reducing menstrual cramps

-• make your periods lighter
+• making your periods lighter

-• can be used to treat endometriosis and PCOS (polycystic ovary syndrome)
+• helping with symptoms of endometriosis and PCOS (polycystic ovary syndrome)

 Consult with your doctor if you’re looking to improve a specific symptom or condition.

-How do I take 'the pill'?
+How do I take it?

 When to start the pill

-If you want your contraception to be effective immediately, start taking the pill between the first and fifth days of your period.
-You can start 'the pill' at any other time during your cycle, however, you will need to use barrier contraception for at least 7 days to stay protected.
+You can start 'the pill' at any other time during your cycle, however, you will need to use a barrier method of contraception for the next 7 days before you are protected.

 How do I delay my period on the pill?